zanejahhesti/space-templates/deno-app/README.md

 ├── Discovery.md
 └── .spaceignore
 ```
-- `static/` - This directory contains all the static files that you want to serve.
+- `static` - This directory contains all the static files that you want to serve.

 - `main.ts` - This is the entry point of your app.
 You can write your server logic here.